 In addition to the RTB, the RTA created a juducial system that deals with disputes.
 At the time of writing, Adjudicators and Tribunals could not be guided by the RTB in their judgements, which in some cases have been conflicting with prior judgements about the same issue.

 An example of this was after a huge decision was reached by the Tribunal in 2016 in a dispute over a rent review.
 In a technical reading of the original RTA 2004, the Tribunal decided that a change of rent could only occur after 12 months and 90 days from the start of the tenancy in the case of RPZ properties and after 24 months and 90 days from the start of the tenancy in the case of non RPZ properties.
 The rent review and the change of rent were not the same thing.
-This was a complete split with the Industry's understanding that a rent review and a change of rent were the same and it is still is not understood by many landlords and tenants today.
+This was a complete split with the Industry's understanding that a rent review and a change of rent were the same event.
+This is still not understood by many landlords and tenants today.

 Our Tenancy Administration Strategy is discussed below.
 A larger analysis of the Residential Tenancies Acts is discussed in another blog.